-Therapists also use DriveSafety simulators to assess and help rehabilitate clients’ motor function.
-Interactive exercises and driving scenarios target clients’ physical strength, reaction time, control, endurance, and neuromuscular reeducation of movement and coordination.
+Motor function affects a client’s ability to drive.
+Therapists use DriveSafety simulators to rehabilitate these motor functions with interactive exercises and driving scenarios.
+These activities target clients’ physical strength, reaction time, control, endurance, and neuromuscular reeducation of movement and coordination.

 With realistic automotive controls and driver feedback, DriveSafety simulators provide an excellent platform for exercise and evaluation of driving skills.
 This begins with a focus on basic vehicle control, including the driver’s use of primary controls (steering wheel, gas and brake pedals, gear-select, etc.), and simple driving skills such as lane keeping, changing lanes, and speed management.

 Exclusive to DriveSafety simulators is the SimClinic™ library featuring dozens of purpose-built exercises and driving scenarios that can help Driving Rehabilitation Specialists deliver progressive training and/or interventions that guide clients step by step from basic controls to more demanding roadway situations and driving tasks.

 DriveSafety simulators and SimClinic™ scenarios include realistic and challenging drives that facilitate the rehearsal and testing of advanced safety skills, such as situational awareness, defensive driving and hazard detection and response.